mit-jp/cge-tools/crem_presentation/site/content/pages/60_co2_by_province.md

 Viz: co2_by_province
 BodyTitle: Coal production in provincial GDP is one strong predictor of CO₂ reduction

 Each province faces a different marginal cost of reducing CO₂.
 A CO₂ price induces provinces with low cost abatement opportunities to reduce CO₂ and avoid the charge, while high abatement cost producers will continue to emit and pay the charge instead.
-Nationally, among CO₂-intensive fuels demand for coal falls most as there are range of substitutes for its use.
+Nationally, among CO₂-intensive fuels demand for coal falls most as there are a range of substitutes for its use.
 This significantly impacts major coal producing and domestic exporting provinces such as Shanxi (dark blue in the right panel).